 5. Bond - A "contractor" is not required to obtain a bond at the state level in order to obtain a license (one is required for "Home Improvement" licensees).
 Bond requirements are typically required at the local level, in each municipality, to cover each individual project.
 The Board requires the contractor to supply a financial statement to ensure they have enough working capital and net worth to perform a project based on the size of their monetary limit assigned to the license.
 (Note: Financial statements are confidential by law and not considered a matter of public record.)

 6.Written Contract - Require the contractor to provide a written contract to avoid any miscommunications with the start or completion date, payment terms, change orders and warranty to provide documentation should problems arise.
 Another concern, ensure the contract covers installation costs allowances.
-See the law relative to contract requirements.
-NEW!
-Roofing Services Contracts and Insurance Payment Requirements (Eff.
+See also the law relative to recent contract requirements for Roofing Services Contracts and Insurance Payment Requirements (Eff.
 July 1, 2012)

 See the "Complaint Resources" for information on filing a complaint with the Board and an explaination of the process.
-This includes reporting the contractor to our Board for license violations, and also reporting the complaint to the Divison of Consumer Affairs to have their office attempt mediation.
+This includes reporting the contractor to our Board for license violations, or to report the complaint to the Divison of Consumer Affairs to have their office attempt mediation.